Phpcraft/core/README.md

 - Colorful display of chat messages using ANSI escape codes
 - 1.8 - 1.13.2-pre2 support by protocol hacking
+- Client features:
 	- Supports online and offline mode
-- Client features:
 	- Can follow player's entities
 	- Resolves SRV records
+- Server features:
+	- You can chat with other connected players
 - Planned features:
-	- Server
+	- Online mode support for server
 	- Legacy List Ping
 	- Display messages using § colorfully as well